Janet Jackson Not Performing At Rock & Roll Hall Of Fame Induction After ‘Leaving Neverland’ Backlash

 Janet Jackson is one of the latest inductees into the Rock and Roll Hall of Fame.
-As apart of the 2019 class, fans thought that the singer would perform, as is customary for those being inducted.
+As a part of the 2019 class, fans thought that the singer would perform, as is customary for those being inducted.
 However, that’s not the case with Janet.

 According to Variety, Janet Jackson is not scheduled to perform, although she did attend the event, which is being held at the Barclays Center in New York City.